 This is often the reason why university IT infrastructure takes a back seat to other considerations.
 Administrators have limited resources to work with, and need to make the greatest possible impact with what they have.

 However, there are solutions available that offer universities the ability to implement best-in-class technology without having to risk purchasing new equipment and hiring a team to maintain it.
 Managed services allow academic institutions to transform their equipment needs into predictable service expenses that are affordable and scalable.

 The benefits that managed services companies offer becomes most apparent when it comes to print and imaging equipment.
 Managed print services give universities secure, low-cost options for high-volume print environments.

 How Managed Print Services Works for Universities

-Of the many types of managed services available to todays universities, the print-as-a-service model is usually the first one that faculty administrators invest in.
-This is because managed print services offer the clearest route towards long-term savings in a way that is easy to understand and implement without complication.
+Of the many types of managed services available to today’s universities, the print-as-a-service model is usually the first one that faculty administrators invest in.
+This is because managed print services offer the clearest route toward long-term savings in a way that is easy to understand and implement without complication.

 All universities have print responsibilities.
 Professors have to print lecture materials, students need to print out study materials and their own work, and office processes like accounting and purchasing come with their own print asset requirements.